 Two people discussing documents at a wooden table in a modern kitchen, with a laptop and plant in the foreground.

-The average cost of home insurance fell just over 1% in October to December 2025, figures from the Association of British Insurers (ABI) show.
+The average home insurance premium fell for the fourth quarter in a row at the beginning of the year, figures from the Association of British Insurers (ABI) show.

-The annual cost of combined buildings and contents cover fell, despite insurers paying out a record total of £6.1bn in property claims over the course of last year.
+The annual cost of combined buildings and contents cover in January to March 2026 was 5% less than the same period last year.
+That's despite insurers paying out £846m in property claims.

 Here, Which? takes a closer look at the price of home insurance, why claims costs are rising and how to pay less for your premium.